Sploder12/Potioncraft/README.md

 Recipes are more complex, they have several components.
 The top-level field is named `"recipes"` which may contains several cauldron block identifiers.
 It is very important that these blocks are considered cauldrons in some way.
 Then inside these are several item identifiers which then have an `"effects"` json array which contains the behavior.

+At the same level as `"effects"`, there can also be a `"potency"`. `"potency"` is Potioncraft's way of balancing recipes.
+If a mixture's potency exeeds the maximum potency (determined by the config), the interaction will not occur.
+If `"potency"` is not present, it defaults to 0.
+Setting `"max_potency"` in the config to a negative value will disable the mechanic.

 An effect contains json objects with the following layout: